A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 The definitions of all the Akkadian words are from the ASSYRIAN ENGLISH-ASSYRIAN DICTIONARY, Copyright The Neo-Assyrian Text Corpus Project, 2007.

-The Preface to that Dictionary states: “The Standard Akkadian entries deriving from the inscriptions of Neo-Assyrian kings were edited by Luukko and Van Buylaere, the supplementary ones (culled from Akkadian literary, religious, and scientific texts) by Parpola and Van Buylaere.”
+Note: The Preface to that Dictionary states: “The Standard Akkadian entries deriving from the inscriptions of Neo-Assyrian kings were edited by Luukko and Van Buylaere, the supplementary ones (culled from Akkadian literary, religious, and scientific texts) by Parpola and Van Buylaere.”